-The Physical Filename of a Data Block File always contains a dedicated extension <DBL_Ext>, as introduced in Section 4.2.2 The values of the Data Block File(s) extension <DBL_Ext> is to be defined on a cases by case basis and shall comply to the following conventions.
+The Physical Filename of a Data Block File always contains a dedicated extension <DBL_Ext>, as introduced in Section 4.2.2

+The values of the Data Block File(s) extension <DBL_Ext> is to be defined on a cases by case basis and shall comply to the following conventions.

-- 1. In order to avoid confusion with non Data Block files, the following values shall \underline{No} be used for $<DBL_Ext>$ - "HDR" reserved for Header Files - "EOF" reserved for EOF single Files - "ZIP" reserved for Package Files - 2.
-This historical default value of <DBL_Ext> is "DBL". - 3.
-However, the usage of standard/commercial format (e.g. XML, ASCII, XLS, PDF, BUFR, NetCDF, HDF5, JPEG, PDF, TIFF, FITS) and associated extensions (to a maximum size of 4 alphanumerical characters) instead of the historical default value "DBL" is permitted.
-This allows commercial reading software to directly open the Data Block file.eg
+- In order to avoid confusion with non Data Block files, the following values shall Not be used for <DBL_Ext>

+- "HDR" reserved for Header Files

+- "EOF" reserved for EOF single Files

+- "ZIP" reserved for Package Files

+- 2. This historical default value of <DBL_Ext> is "DBL".

-Page 19/46 EO GS File Format Standard PE-TN-ESA-GS-001 Date 18 April 2015 Issue 3 Rev 0
+Page 23/54 EO GS File Format Standard PE-TN-ESA-GS-001 Date 01 Nov 2023 Issue 3 Rev 0.1